antoniwan/getting_started/README.md

 ## Development Tips

-- The `SceneManager` singleton handles all scene transitions
+- **SceneManager**: Handles smooth scene transitions with fade effects
+- **AudioManager**: Manages background music and sound effects with volume control
+- **SettingsManager**: Handles persistent user settings and configuration
 - Each scene has its own script for specific functionality
 - The template uses Control nodes for UI scenes and Node2D for game scenes
 - Input handling is set up for basic navigation (Escape key)
-- All scripts are minimal and well-commented for easy modification
+- All scripts are well-commented and follow Godot best practices
+- Audio files are automatically detected - just add them to the appropriate folders
+- Settings are automatically saved and loaded between sessions

 ## Next Steps